tweag/cardano-conformance-testing-of-consensus/docs/design.md

 that the major engineering hurdles can be solved and that our approach is feasible.

-To that end, we will deliver a barebones version of `runner` which can perform black-box testing of (a fork of) `cardano-node` against a given point schedule.
+To that end, we will deliver a version of `runner` which can perform black-box testing of (a fork of) `cardano-node` against a given point schedule.

 The test executable will communicate with `cardano-node` over network sockets,